srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-azure-static-app-hugo/index.md

 - In the created folder, I create an index.md file with the blog content.
 All other content like images is also stored in this folder.

-I used the branch bundle to have all related blog content in one place.
+I used the [leaf bundle](https://gohugo.io/content-management/page-bundles/#leaf-bundles) to have all related blog content in one place.

 - After I finished writing I commit the changes to the main branch.